isc-projects/stork/doc/install.rst

 Other dependencies are installed locally and automatically by Rake tasks.

-For details about the environment, please see the Stork wiki https://gitlab.isc.org/isc-projects/stork/wikis/Development-Environment.
+For details about the environment, please see the Stork wiki at https://gitlab.isc.org/isc-projects/stork/wikis/Development-Environment.

 Download Sources
 ----------------

-Sources of Stork are available on the ISC GitLab: https://gitlab.isc.org/isc-projects/stork.
+The Stork sources are available on the ISC GitLab instance: https://gitlab.isc.org/isc-projects/stork.

 To get the latest sources invoke: